Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Introduction

 \subsubsection{Structure preservation}

-To ensure robust computations structure preservation properties of the numerical schemes are of particular interest.
+To ensure robust computations, structure preservation properties of the numerical schemes are of particular interest.
 Especially for Hamiltonian ODEs structure-preserving schemes have a long history, see, e.g.,~\cite{Hairer2010} for an overview.
-In the context of (port)-Hamiltonian systems various different notions of \textit{structure preservation} are available, such as symplecticity~\cite{Hairer2010}, preservation of the port-Hamiltonian structure under discretization \cite{EggerHabrichShashkov2021}, or conservation of the Hamiltonian by the approximate solutions~\cite{hairer10-energy}.
-Here we focus on the latter type which we refer to as \emph{energy consistency}.
-We call a scheme energy-consistent if for any port-Hamiltonian system the energy of solutions to the scheme has the same behavior at all time grid points; see Proposition~\ref{prop:discr-energy} for the precise notion.
+In the context of (port)-Hamiltonian systems various different notions of \textit{structure preservation} are available, such as symplecticity~\cite{Hairer2010}, the conservation in time of the Hamiltonian by the approximate solutions~\cite{hairer10-energy,EggerHabrichShashkov2021,morandin24-modeling}, or the preservation of the (port)-Hamiltonian structure under spatial discretization~\cite{EggerHabrichShashkov2021,morandin24-modeling}.
+Here we focus on the latter two types, in the following referred to as \emph{energy consistency} and as \emph{structure-preserving space discretization}, respectively.
+We call a scheme energy-consistent if for any port-Hamiltonian system the energy of solutions to the scheme has the same behavior at all time grid points as the energy of the exact solution; see Proposition~\ref{prop:discr-energy} for the precise notion.
 In particular, for systems without control ($B \equiv 0$) the Hamiltonian is (exactly) non-increasing, and if additionally there is no dissipation ($R \equiv 0$), then the Hamiltonian is exactly preserved, cf.~also~\cite[Def.~III.2]{celledoni17-energy} and \cite[Def.~1]{kotyczka19-discrete}.
 This is a stronger notion of energy consistency than the one used, e.g., in~\cite[Sec.
-IIIC]{mehrmann19-structure}, for a comparison see Remark~\ref{rmk:comp-energyconsist}.
+IIIC]{mehrmann19-structure}, for a comparison see Remark~\ref{rmk:comp-energyconsist} below.
 Note that due to the celebrated Ge--Marsden Theorem~\cite{Ge1988} energy-consistent schemes (as introduced before) with fixed time step size, cannot be symplectic for Hamiltonian systems.
 For this reason our scheme is not symplectic.
+We call a space discretization of a port-Hamiltonian system \eqref{eq:ph-intro-2} \emph{structure-preserving}, if the space discrete system has again the form~\eqref{eq:ph-intro-2}.
+Numerical schemes with these properties are presented in~\cite{EggerHabrichShashkov2021, morandin24-modeling}.